salesforce.com (NYSE:CRM) Price Target Raised to $290.00

-salesforce.com (NYSE:CRM) had its price target hoisted by Wolfe Research from $280.00 to $290.00 in a research note published on Wednesday, Price Targets.com reports.
-They currently have an outperform rating on the CRM provider’s stock.
+salesforce.com (NYSE:CRM) had its target price increased by equities researchers at Sanford C. Bernstein from $266.00 to $290.00 in a note issued to investors on Thursday, Briefing.com reports.
+The brokerage currently has a “market perform” rating on the CRM provider’s stock.
+Sanford C. Bernstein’s target price indicates a potential upside of 6.00% from the stock’s current price.

 About salesforce.com